ajzajac/brooklynbev/README.md

 Tech Used for this includes:

-Ruby on Rails for the API
+Ruby on Rails for the API (API found here: https://github.com/ajzajac/soft-drink-creator)

 React / Javascript for the Front End